fluffy/blinky/design.md

 Every timer can capture syncMon to provide sync of counters

-Main and Aux can capture
- SyncMon, SyncIn, GpsIn
+Main and Aux can capture: SyncMon, SyncIn, GpsIn

 Timer 1 can generate SyncOut and can sync to Main or Aux timer.

 Display TImer drives LED and sync to main or aux rollover
-* does this need to capture syncMon ???

 ### PPS Out Timer #1  - hTimePps (aka Sync Out)

-* Use timer 1
+* Use timer 1.
 This timer running at 168 Mhz input clock

-* CH1 - PA8 - TimePps\_CH\_SYNC\_OUT
-increments at 50 KHz
-does 20 ms wide output pulse every 1 second
+* CH1 - PA8 - TimePps\_CH\_SYNC\_OUT increments at 50 KHz does 20 ms
-Resets based on ITR1 from Tim2 Update Event (main)
+wide output pulse every 1 second Resets based on ITR1 from Tim2 Update Event (main)

 * 16 bits

-* sync off of timer 2
-loop ever 1.1 seconds
+* sync off of timer 2.  loop ever 1.1 seconds.
 Input APB2 @ 168 MHz

 ### Main Timer #2 - hTimeSync (aka SyncIn/main)